The GEO Group (NYSE:GEO) Releases Q2 2021 Earnings Guidance

-The GEO Group (NYSE:GEO) last released its quarterly earnings results on Monday, May 10th.
-The real estate investment trust reported $0.28 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.09.
-The GEO Group had a return on equity of 16.58% and a net margin of 5.81%.
-During the same period last year, the business posted $0.34 earnings per share.
-Analysts expect that The GEO Group will post 2.45 EPS for the current year.
+The GEO Group (NYSE:GEO) last issued its earnings results on Monday, May 10th.
+The real estate investment trust reported $0.28 earnings per share for the quarter, topping the consensus estimate of $0.19 by $0.09.
+The GEO Group had a net margin of 5.81% and a return on equity of 16.58%.
+During the same period in the prior year, the company posted $0.34 earnings per share.
+Equities analysts forecast that The GEO Group will post 2.45 earnings per share for the current fiscal year.

 The GEO Group Company Profile